 The Owner shall pay the Council’s costs which are reasonably and properly incurred in assessing the information submitted pursuant to paragraph 5.2 of this Schedule including those of the External Consultant within 20 Working Days of receipt of a written request for payment.

+For the avoidance of doubt any dispute arising in connection with the provisions contained in this paragraph 5 of Part 5 of this Schedule 5 may be referred by either party to an Expert for determination in accordance with clause 10 of this Deed.

 Delivery of Additional Affordable Housing